Working Towards the Future Updated May 28, 2021

 We anticipate that as we begin gathering we will learn what works, what does not work, and will need to regularly update the membership on changes that come about due to our experiences.
 Additionally, the general understanding of COVID-19 is ever-evolving and will necessitate changes to how we interact as a congregation.
 We will update our membership via multiple forums: email, newsletters, Facebook, and our website.
 Our website will be the place with the most up-to-date information on our policies and procedures regarding COVID-19.

-One early outcome of having services streamed is the realization that we like this option.
 The Board of TBI has approved the installation of hardware to make live-streaming significantly easier, and the intention is to continue to have the option available for people to stream services.

 To help us safely open the building, TBI will provide disinfectant, soap, and hand sanitizer.